ls1intum/Harmonia/src/main/java/README.md

 The model `openai/gpt-oss-20b` should appear in the list.

-### Configuring Harmonia
-The `application-local.yml` is available in folder `src/main/resources/config`.
-Make sure to use that profile when testing locally.

 ## Testing the Integration

-1. Start the Harmonia server _(Make sure the Harmonia Server Run Configuration includes the `local` profile)_
+1. Start the Harmonia server
 2. Call the storyWithStream API endpoint, i.e. `GET /api/ai/generate?message={message}`
 either on Swagger http://localhost:8080/swagger-ui.html or via clients like Postman **Note:** Calling the API requires authentication